opendocsg/slw-judgments-backfill/2018_SGHC_30/report.md

  (g) the presence of malice.

-67     Where the defendant’s conduct causes additional injury to the plaintiff’s feelings, aggravated damages may be awarded (see _Au Mun Chew (practising as Au & Associates) v Lim Ban Lee_ [1997] 1 SLR(R) 220).
+67     Where the defendant’s conduct causes additional injury to the plaintiff’s feelings, aggravated damages may be awarded (see _Au Mun Chew (practising as Au & Associates) v Lim Ban Lee_ <span class="citation">[1997] 1 SLR(R) 220</span>).
 The defendant’s conduct that aggravates the injury suffered by the plaintiff may take the following forms (see _The Law of Torts in Singapore_ at para 13.140):

  (a) allegations of bad behavior during mitigation;